Peeragogy/Peeragogy.github.io/assessment.md

 > works.”

-They also expressed criticism of the project, implying that they may feel rather powerless to make the changes that would correct course:
+They also expressed criticism of the project, implying that they may feel rather powerless to make the changes that would correct the course:

 > **Anonymous Survey Respondent 5**: “Sometimes I wonder whether the
 > project is not too much ‘by education specialists for education